Related Reading

 Lifestyle Changes to Control Cholesterol

-You can control your cholesterol through diet, exercise, weight management, quitting smoking, and stress management as directed by your healthcare provider.
+You can control your cholesterol through diet, exercise, weight management, quitting smoking, and stress management as directed by your health care provider.
 These things can also lower your risk for heart and vascular disease.

 Woman walking outdoors.